a2stuff/a2d/res/notes/testplan.md

 * Use an emulator that supports dynamically inserting SmartPort disks, e.g. Virtual ][.
 Launch DeskTop.
 Insert an unformatted SmartPort disk image.
 When prompted to format, click OK.
 Verify that the prompt for the name includes the correct slot and drive designation for the disk.

 * Configure a system with two volumes of the same name.
 Launch DeskTop.
 Verify that an error is shown, and only one volume appears.

 * Launch DeskTop.
-Try to rename a volume to have the same name as another.
-Verify that an error is shown.

-* Launch DeskTop.
 Open a window.
 File > Quit.
 Launch DeskTop again.
 Ensure the window is restored.
 Try to drag-select volume icons.
 Verify that they are selected.

-* Launch DeskTop.
-Select a volume icon, where the volume contains no files.
-File > Get Info.
-Verify that numbers are shown for number of files (0) and space used (a few K).
-* Launch DeskTop.
-Select a file icon.
-File > Get Info.
-Verify that the size shown is correct.
-Select a directory.
-File > Get Info, and dismiss.
-Now select the original file icon again, and File > Get Info.
-Verify that the size shown is still correct.
-* Use real hardware, not an emulator.
-Launch DeskTop.
-Select a volume icon.
-File > Get Info.
-Verify that a "The specified path name is invalid." alert is not shown.

-* Launch DeskTop.
-Select a volume with more than 255 files in a folder (e.g. Total Replay).
-File > Get Info.
-Verify that the count finishes.
-* Launch DeskTop.
-Create a folder.
-Place a file of known size (e.g. 17K) in the folder.
-Select the folder.
-File > Get Info.
-Verify that 2 files are counted, and that the size is the same as the file size or slightly larger (e.g. 17K or 18K) but not twice the size of the file (e.g. 33K).

 * Launch DeskTop.
 Select a volume.
 File > Open.
 Verify that the volume icon is dimmed but still selected.
 * Launch DeskTop.
 Double-click a volume.
 Verify that the volume icon is still selected.